 The A.C.
 Vasterling Building – Cape Girardeau, Cape Girardeau County

 Named in honor of Elizabeth McReynolds Rozier, one of the founding members of Missouri Preservation and a noted Jefferson City Preservationist, the Rozier Award was established to recognize individuals who have made significant achievements in the field of historic preservation in Missouri.
 This is Missouri Preservation’s most prestigious annual award.

 The McReynolds Awards, also named in honor of Elizabeth McReynolds Rozier, are given annually to individuals or groups who have made significant achievements in the field or are in the midst of a long-term preservation project.
 The McReynolds awards are among the most important awards given out each year by the organization.

 Osmund Overby Award

 The Overby Award was established in 2003 to recognize published works that contribute to the documentation and interpretation of Missouri’s architectural history.
-It honors Dr. Osmund Overby, Art History Professor Emeritus and former head of the historic preservation program at the University of Missouri, Columbia.
-Dr. Overby is a nationally recognized leader in historic preservation.
+It honors Dr. Osmund Overby, Founding member of Missouri Preservation, Art History Professor Emeritus and former head of the historic preservation program at the University of Missouri, Columbia.
+Dr. Overby was a nationally recognized leader in historic preservation.